praghus/platfuse/README.md

 ## Getting Started

-To get started with Platfuse, you'll need to have Node.js and Yarn installed on your system.
+To get started with Platfuse, you'll need to have Node.js installed on your system.

 ### Installation